You know the story of today’s gospel reading: Jesus meets Zacchaeus.

 Jesus did the rest!

 How little Jesus needs from us!
-I recall Pope John Paul II writing to priests Holy Thursday (2002) saying that a more accurate translation of this story is that Jesus said to Zacchaeus: “I NEED to come to your house today”.
+I recall St. John Paul II saying that a more accurate translation of this story is that Jesus said to Zacchaeus: “I NEED to come to your house today”.
+Holy Thursday (2002)

 Mutual need is what leads two humans to relationship.
 We can speak of Jesus’ ‘need’ since he seeks to be in personal relationship with each of us.